Dante winners that went on to Derby success

 Golden Horn – 2015

-Golden Horn was highly impressive in the Dante stakes travelling smoothly through the first mile and in the crunch moment produced a decisive turn of speed to pass stable mate Jack Hobbs in the final furlong.
+Golden Horn was highly impressive in the Dante stakes in 2015, travelling smoothly through the first mile and in the crunch moment produced a decisive turn of speed to pass stable mate Jack Hobbs in the final furlong.